lukemv/ansible-teamcity/README.md

 **Deployment Requirements:**

 You will need to provision at least 3 servers.
+All of these need to be Centos7, RHEL7+ or Amazon Linux.
 A somewhat beefy computer running 3 virtual machines will suffice, for such a scenario the included `Vagrantfile` might provide some guidance.
 In a production scenario you would likely use a platform like AWS or GCE.